|Field of Specialization:||Software Engineering|

-The candidate should have an established research record in one or more of the fundamental aspects of software engineering.
+The candidate should have an established research record in one or more of the fundamental aspects of software engineering, with demonstrated interest in diverse aspects of the practice and discipline of software engineering.
 We invite applicants possessing leadership qualities and strong interpersonal skills, eager to build a strong, externally funded, visible, innovative, and internationally recognized research program.

 The candidate should have a demonstrated commitment to teaching excellence at the undergraduate and graduate levels, and mentoring undergraduate and graduate (Masters, PhD) students.
 The candidate will be expected to contribute to teaching a wide range of undergraduate and graduate Software Engineering courses, as well as supervise innovative senior undergraduate projects.

 We will favourably consider applicants with an interest in innovative teaching methods, in collaborative and interdisciplinary approaches to research and teaching, with aptitudes for building bridges with community, industry, and government agencies.
 Finally, candidates are expected to value diversity and inclusivity, and help foster under-represented groups into an engineering career.

 Candidates are expected to contribute to our program improvement, including curriculum development, accreditation, quality assurance reviews and departmental/ university promotion events.
 The candidate must be prepared to participate in the on-going evolution of courses to include modern hardware and software equipment and integrate their practical expertise into course labs.

 About the Academic Unit:

 The Department of Systems and Computer Engineering (http://carleton.ca/sce/) is a research-intensive department and hosts a large and active community of faculty members, instructors, and undergraduate and graduate students.
 The Department participates in a broad range of undergraduate and graduate programs covering the Electrical and Computer Engineering spectrum.